NateEag/how-i-code/content/commenting-code.rst

 Commenting programs well requires the understanding that `every line of code is a user interface`_.

 Good user interfaces are simple and self-explanatory.
-Any given line of code should be the same way.
-If a line of code is unclear, make the line clearer instead of commenting it.
-Improving names will help, as will `adding`_ `new`_ ones.
+Any line of code should be the same.
+If a line of code is unclear, clarify it instead of commenting it.
+Improving names helps, as does `adding`_ `new`_ ones.

 Inline comments do have a place.
 They're a great way to point out possible issues to future maintainers (such as yourself), and to explain why some code